The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 • Scalp odor between washes from oxidized sebum and yeast metabolites

-• Symptoms that worsen in winter and improve in summer (UV exposure has mild antifungal effect)
+• Symptoms that often worsen in winter and ease in summer

 On the face